levinunnink/wordpress-forms-to-google-sheets/README.md

-# Contact Form 7 to Google Sheets plugin
+# CF7 to Google Sheets plugin

 The simple and secure way to connect Contact Form 7 to Google Sheets.